 There are restrictions on the assignment of certain trunked channels in low demand areas to provide protection to wideband fixed services.
 These restrictions are detailed in Embargo 19 of RALI MS 3 [3].

+E3.
+Coordination with spectrum licensed services

+The 800 MHz TLMS band is in close frequency proximity to spectrum-licensed services.

+The ‘Radiocommunications Advisory Guidelines (Managing Interference from Spectrum Licensed Transmitters – 700 MHz Band) 2023’, and ‘Radiocommunications Advisory Guidelines (Managing Interference from Spectrum Licensed Transmitters – 850/900 MHz Bands) 2021’ set out protection requirements for services operating frequency adjacent to spectrum licensed transmitters.
+In summary, these protection requirements are: